 And if you’d like to donate to help the floods now, please give to the appeal here.
 Also, The Trades has organised a Flood Fundraiser to take place on January 8th with Sly Antics and guests, plus another fundraiser on the 20th featuring John Bramwell (I am Kloot).
-There will be more fundraiser evenings, so keep an eye on their website.

 After The Deluge